NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4PayloadsForRequestors.md

 *  The Pathways, Symptom Group (SG),  Symptom Discriminator (SD) and Disposition (DX) codes, along with the Pathways consultation summary.
 *  Further clinical narrative, provided outside of the AMPDS or Pathways assessment, can also be included under this element using 'text'
 *  The Ambulance Response Programme (ARP) priority code

+The *CarePlan.period.start* is used to calculate the clock start time for dispatch and **must** be populated populated with Clock start date/Time Definition as per AmbSys specification.

 ### Flag Resource
 The Flag resource is used to communicate prospective warnings of potential issues when providing care to the patient.
 The *Flag.subject* may be the *Patient* (e.g. Safeguarding concern) or the *Location* (e.g. Scene safety).
 The population of the *Flag* is optional as not all subjects will have relevant issues.